31 Tips to Personalize the Patient Experience: A Dental Practice Guide

 A significant number of people have a fear of dentists.
 When new patients overcome their fears and realize the degree to which a dentist improves their quality of life, your practice should ask them for a testimonial.
 Shannonâs approached these types of patients on multiple occasions and found their testimonials to be as effective as any.

 Try to get to know a patientâs entire family.
-This process can be more difficult with the restrictions brought about by COVID-19, but you and your staff can still talk about family and encourage customers to bring in family members for a cleaning or consultation.
+You and your staff can talk about family and encourage customers to bring in family members for a cleaning or consultation.

 This piece of advice isnât meant to sound pandering.
 It means your practice should be telling real, human stories from your community and sharing them wherever it can: on your website, on social media, on review sites, and in all your advertising.